WorldMaker/jocobookclub/src/site/ballot/a-city-on-mars.md

 Blurb from a JoCoNaut:

-> [Nonfiction] "Can we settle space, should we settle space, and have we really
+> "Can we settle space, should we settle space, and have we really
 > thought this through?"
 The authors did a remarkably thorough job of
 > interviewing experts and digging into primary sources to figure out what
 > challenges we'd need to solve before we can colonize space.
 They went into the